Queensland Rail: Rolling stock

-In 1936, the company owned 750 locomotives, 67 railcars, 998 coaches, 94 mail cars, 177 brake vans and 18.699 goods wagons.
+In 1936, the company owned 750 locomotives, 67 railcars, 998 coaches, 94 mail cars, 177 brake vans and 18,699 freight cars.

 QR sourced steam locomotives from many manufacturers including Armstrong Whitworth, Avonside Engine Company, Beyer, Peacock & Company, Dübs & Co, Kitson & Co, Nasmyth, Wilson & Co, Neilson and Company, North British Locomotive Company, Vulcan Foundry and Yorkshire Engine Company all of the United Kingdom, Baldwin Locomotive Works of the United States, as well as Australian manufacturers Clyde Engineering, Evans, Anderson, Phelan & Co, Islington Railway Workshops, Newport Workshops, Phoenix Engine Company, Toowoomba Foundry and Walkers Limited.
 It also built some in-house at North Ipswich Railway Workshops.

 Dieselisation commenced in 1952 with early purchases being imported from GE Transportation and English Electric, before standardising on locally made products from A Goninan & Co, Clyde Engineering, English Electric and Walkers Limited.
 Electric locomotives were purchased from Clyde Engineering, Walkers Limited and Siemens.
-Electric multiple units have been purchased from Walkers Limited, Downer Rail and Bombardier Transportation, the latter of two which are still present in Queensland to this day.
+Electric multiple units have been purchased from Walkers Limited, Downer Rail and Bombardier Transportation, the latter of two which are still present in Queensland.

 With the closure of many rural branch lines in the 1990s there was excess motive power on the QR and it was chosen to standardise by using Clyde based diesel locomotives.
 Most, if not all of the English Electric locomotives were withdrawn by 2000.

 In 2021, QR announced that it had shortlisted three applicants (Alstom, CAF and Downer Rail) to manufacture 65 new electric multiple units with each consists of six cars.
 In 2023, it was confirmed that the new six-car units would be built by Downer Rail, together with Hyundai Rotem being a joint venture partner, at a new state facility in Torbanlea, near Maryborough.
 The new units will allow for expansion of the fleet and retiring of the EMU and ICE units.